 Erica Cochran Hameen

-Erica Cochran Hameen, PhD, Assoc.
-AIA, NOMA, LEED AP is an Assistant Professor and UDream Program Director at Carnegie Mellon University (CMU) and an Architectural Designer.
-Erica serves as an Instructor for multiple graduate and undergraduate courses, recently developed a new course focused on energy efficient and healthy retrofits, and is an instrumental coordinator with the CMU’s UDream program, which provides recent graduates a deeper understanding of urban design through research projects and internships.
+Erica Cochran Hameen, Ph.D., Assoc.
+AIA, NOMA, LEED AP is an architectural designer and Assistant Professor and UDream Program Director at Carnegie Mellon University (CMU).
+Erica serves as an instructor for multiple graduate and undergraduate courses and recently developed a new course focused on energy efficient and healthy retrofits.
+She is also an instrumental coordinator with CMU’s UDream program, which provides recent graduates a deeper understanding of urban design through research projects and internships.
 Erica has served as a studio critic at multiple universities.
-Her architectural experience includes over fifty educational, media & broadcast, residential, community, and transportation facilities.
+Her architectural experience includes over 50 educational, media and broadcast, residential, community, and transportation facilities.
 She is also an active member of several community service and non-profit organizations.

-Erica holds a Bachelor of Architecture from Virginia Tech, a Master of Science in Sustainable Design from CMU, and a PhD in Building Performance & Diagnostics.
+Erica holds a Bachelor of Architecture from Virginia Tech, and a Master of Science in Sustainable Design and a Ph.D. in Building Performance & Diagnostics from CMU.
 Erica’s doctoral research investigated the impact of school building and neighborhood physical and environmental characteristics on student and teacher health and performance.
 She is also a contributing researcher for a Sustainable Engineering textbook and served as one of the Principal Investigators for the Consortium for Building Energy Innovation (CBEI), formally the EEB Hub, established by the DOE as an Energy-Regional Innovation Cluster.